 The project is going through entitlement now, and we’re really excited about that as a model, and the developer is excited about it as well.
 I think that what a lot of our clients are seeing is that historically there is a percentage of the market that would have bought earlier, but they’re deciding they will continue to rent instead of buy.
 These missing middle projects are enabling them to hit the sweet spot of the market that is looking to rent instead of buy longer-term.

 Q: Have you encountered instances where builders needed a smarter or more affordable house plan in order to realize that they could profitably provide Missing Middle housing?

-Q: What do you tell builders/developers who are wary about whether their market will accept parking detached from the housing unit?
+Q: What do you tell builders/developers that are wary about whether their market will accept parking detached from the housing unit?

 If they either need to park their car in a garage and walk a distance either through a court or a small distance across the site to their unit, clustered parking falls into that category too.
-And the bigger challenge is less off street parking, this ties back to where the projects are being built, they’re most successful in existing walkable communities or new walkable communities so that there is a percentage of the market that will chose to live with one off-street parking space per unit particularly if that means paying $10,000 to $15,000 less.
-They’re willing to make that trade off.
+And the bigger challenge is less off-street parking, this ties back to where the projects are being built, they’re most successful in existing walkable communities or new walkable communities so that there is a percentage of the market that will choose to live with one off-street parking space per unit particularly if that means paying $10,000 to $15,000 less.
+They’re willing to make that trade-off.